ryuryumite/ryuryumite.github.io/README.md

 > You will have to wait a little before you reload your page for the "visit" section to show up.

 ## Credits
 This is a fork from vividelitezz's ChitChatUnblocker.
 However, almost everything was changed except the ultraviolet stuff.
-I am not saying that this code is completely mine, but most (If not all) of the orginal CCU code was replaced, except the ultraviolet and search stuff.
+I am not saying that this code is completely mine, but almost all of the orginal CCU styling and pages were either replaced or deleted, except the ultraviolet and search stuff.
 But, this is just for fun.
 I do not intend to steal anyone's work.